Simon Preston of Craigmillar1

 M, #20698, b.
 1588, d.
 7 January 1661

-He was given the name of Alexander Seton at birth.1 He gained the title of 6th Earl of Eglinton [S., 1507] on 4 September 1612.1 He succeeded to the title of 7th Lord Montgomerie [S., 1445] on 4 September 1612.1 On 24 March 1615 he resigned his titles, and had a regrant.1 He fought in the Battle of Marston Moor in 1644, for the Parliamentarians.1 He fought in the Captain in 1650, Horse Guards. for King Charles II.1 Between 1651 and 1660 he was imprisoned.1
+He was given the name of Alexander Seton at birth.1 He gained the title of 6th Earl of Eglinton [S., 1507] on 4 September 1612.1 He succeeded as the 7th Lord Montgomerie [S., 1445] on 4 September 1612.1 On 24 March 1615 he resigned his titles, and had a regrant.1 He fought in the Battle of Marston Moor in 1644, for the Parliamentarians.1 He gained the rank of Captain in 1650 in the Horse Guards, for King Charles II.1 Between 1651 and 1660 he was imprisoned.1

 Children of Alexander Montgomerie, 6th Earl of Eglinton and Lady Anne Livingstone